-7. The distribution of drop-off recycling locations (including sites that collect recyclables, electronics and/or food scraps) sites shown on Figure 7 indicates there is likely a need for more drop-off recycling facilities in rural areas to serve residents who typically are not offered curbside recycling service.

-8. The distribution of scrap metal recycling facilities shown on Figure 8 indicates there is likely adequate coverage for the State.

-9. The distribution of household hazardous waste (HHW) collection facilities shown on Figure 9 indicates that all four existing HHW collection facilities are located in northern Illinois.
-At the far southwest portion of the state, Madison County is close to opening one additional HHW collection facility supported by IEPA funding.
+- 7. The distribution of drop-off recycling locations (including sites that collect recyclables, electronics and/or food scraps) sites shown on Figure 7 indicates there is likely a need for more drop-off recycling facilities in rural areas to serve residents who typically are not offered curbside recycling service. - 8.
+The distribution of scrap metal recycling facilities shown on Figure 8 indicates there is likely adequate coverage for the State. - 9.
+The distribution of household hazardous waste (HHW) collection facilities shown on Figure 9 indicates that all four existing HHW collection facilities are located in northern Illinois.
+At the far southwest portion of the state, Madison County is close to opening one additional HHW collection facility supported by Illinois EPA funding.
 In west central Illinois (Peoria County), a privately operated HHW collection facility is planned to open in the next few years.

-Based on available appropriations, IEPA-sponsored one-day HHW collection events have been inconsistently available to residents who live more than a 40-mile distance from the four HHW collection facilities in northern Illinois.
-Typically, the General Assembly appropriates the IEPA funding to annually provides a limited number of one-day collection events for HHW throughout the State.
-There have been a few years when insufficient funds were appropriated to allow for any IEPA-sponsored one-day HHW collection events.
-In 2020, IEPA entered into long-term collection agreements with six "hub" collection locations across the State that provide for annual IEPA sponsored one-day collection events.
-This IEPA commitment significantly improves the consistency of larger annual one-day HHW collection events.
+Based on available appropriations, Illinois EPA-sponsored one-day HHW collection events have been inconsistently available to residents who live more than a 40-mile distance from the four HHW collection facilities in northern Illinois.
+Typically, the General Assembly appropriates the Illinois EPA funding to annually provide a limited number of one-day collection events for HHW throughout the State.
+There have been a few years when insufficient funds were appropriated to allow for any Illinois EPA-sponsored one-day HHW collection events.
+In 2020, Illinois EPA entered into long-term collection agreements with six "hub" collection locations across the State that provide for annual Illinois EPA sponsored one-day collection events.
+This Illinois EPA commitment significantly improves the consistency of larger annual one-day HHW collection events.